Help Your Realtor Sell Your Home More Effectively – Part II

-1. Continuing on with the exterior of the home you will want to look at the exterior lighting.
+1. Continuing with the exterior of the home you will want to look at the exterior lighting.
 If all it takes to fix an exterior is the price of a bulb it is money well spent.
 Check your bulbs in the front, back and side.
-Also check any track lighting to see if repairs should be mad or bulbs replaced to make them look more inviting and help sell your home.
+Also, check any track lighting to see if repairs should be made or bulbs replaced to make them look more inviting and help sell your home.
 This is especially good to do if your buyers come in the evening hours.
 It will make it more inviting to your buyers.

 If you haven’t taken down last year’s Christmas lights, now is the time to take them down and pack them away.
-For instance spring and summer are not the appropriate times of year to deck the halls.
+For instance, spring and summer are not the appropriate times of year to deck the halls.

 2. Gutters and chimneys should be clean and debris free.
 If you are unable to do this yourself it should be relatively inexpensive to have done.
 Be sure that there are no parts of the guttering missing or coming apart from the house.

-The work done to the garage can add a lot towards your asking price.
-In many cases you get one buyer that loves the home and the spouse that simply loves the shop.
+The work done to the garage can add a lot to your asking price.
+In many cases, you get one buyer that loves the home and the spouse that simply loves the shop.
 If they fall in love with the home from the time they pull in the driveway it will go a long way to making the interior of the house look even better to them and less likely to want to haggle you on the selling price of the home.

 If you have a lot of clutter in your carport or garage consider an inexpensive storage unit.
 Possibly a neighbor or friend would also be an inexpensive candidate to store clutter that you are keeping until you get your house sold and move into a new home.